 I created various pictures and poems between the mid 1980s and 2010(ish) as part of my journey of healing and recovery from depression.
 The story behind the pictures will hopefully be published in a book.
-The draft of it has been sent off to a publishers and I await their response.
-It has taken a long time to be ready to take this step.
+The draft of it has been sent off to various publishers over the last year and I have had a few rejections.
+I think this is mainly because it is difficult to classify my work and also there are so many books on the market of people telling what God has done, as well as self help books for those with depression.
+However, I did receive an offer from one publisher and after a few weeks of considering it, I accepted.
+This is a big step that took a long time to be ready to take.

 I asked a ‘friend’ on Facebook to look at both the poems and pictures plus the back story to see what she thought from a professional point of view.
 She is one of those friends who I have never met in person, so I can be sure that she would not write anything unduly flattering.
 I was then brave enough to ask if she would write a testimonial to go on my CV when submitting it to publishers.
 I’ve taken her name out to protect her privacy – but this is what she wrote:

 I have been a Consultant Psychotherapist for many years.
 I was, until last year, a Senior Psychotherapist at a Mental Health Hospital and now work in full-time private practice in Central London.
 Before then I have had a thriving private practice in New York, and so I think it is fair to say that over the decades I have become somewhat familiar with the journeys people make towards emotional wellness from very dark, difficult, life-threatening places.